• Individual Investor

 Here are a few factors to consider before deciding whether to keep your money where it is or take it with you.

 If you go through a series of career changes, you may find yourself with multiple 401(k) plans.
-Keeping track of all those accounts and managing your asset allocations across several different portfolios may be more trouble than it’s worth.
+Keeping track of all those accounts and overseeing that your overall portfolio is diversified and balanced may be a lot of work.

 Fees may include sales loads, commissions, fund expenses, advisory fees, plan administration and customer service.
-In some cases, employers pay some or all of those expenses for their employees—but not always for ex-employees.
+In some cases, employers pay some or all of those expenses for their employees—but not always for former employees.

+Normal distributions without penalty taxes can be made from retirement accounts starting at age 59½.
+However, there is a unique rule called the rule of 55.
 If you’re leaving your job and will also be 55 or older in the same calendar year you’ll be able to take money out of your 401(k) plan without the 10% penalty for premature distributions.
 That’s the good news.
 However, when you take it, the plan administrator is required to withhold 20% of the distribution as a prepayment of taxes.
-Whatever isn’t needed to cover the taxes due, will be accounted for but not until you file your tax return.
+Whatever isn’t needed to cover the taxes due will be accounted for but not until you file your tax return.

-If, on the other hand, you take money from an IRA the mandatory 20% withholding will not apply.
-In addition, if you are at least age 59 ½ you’ll also avoid the 10% penalty for premature distributions (other penalty exceptions may apply).
+If, on the other hand, you roll over the money into an IRA and take money from an IRA, the mandatory 20% withholding will not apply.
+You will still face the 10% penalty for premature distributions if you are younger than age 59½.
+Other penalty exceptions may apply.

 If you’re allowed to leave your money in your former employer’s plan, you may find it easier to do so.
 You might also find that you like the investment options in your old plan better than the choices in your new employer’s plan, there is no administrative work, or the fees and expenses may be lower.
 There may also be more protection from creditors and legal judgements.
-Although keeping it there may not be an option, particularly if it has $1,000 or less.
+You will need to ask if keeping it there is an option; there are instances where accounts—especially smaller value accounts—are restricted.

 If you choose to move your money out of your former retirement plan, you have three primary ways to do so, with each offering several advantages and disadvantages.